Category Archives: Indoor Plants

 During the growing season, March through September, fertilize your topiaries with a 20-20-20 fertilizer every couple of weeks.
 When you bring it in for the winter, cut back feeding to once a month.

-When you trim your topiary, it’s best not to shear the tips.
+When you trim your topiary, it’s best not to always shear the tips.
 Try to cut back a bit into the plant.
 Remember wherever you cut, two stems will grow, creating a nice full head of foliage.

 Note: We get many calls from people from around the country asking us to ship our myrtle topiaries when we have them in stock.
 Unfortunately we are not set up to ship at this time.